-On a first drive around Fairbanks, the city appears to be a sprawling conglomeration of strip malls, chain stores, and other evidence of suburbia (or, as a local writer once put it, "su-brrr-bia").
-But look beyond the obvious in the Interior's biggest town and you'll discover why thousands insist that this is the best place to live in Alaska—most citing the incredibly tight and supportive
+On a first drive around Fairbanks, the city appears to be a sprawling conglomeration of strip malls, chain stores, and other evidence of suburbia.
+But look beyond the obvious in the Interior's biggest town and you'll discover why thousands insist that this is the best place to live in Alaska—most citing the incredibly tight and supportive community.

 The hardy Alaskans who refuse to leave during the cold and dark winters share a strong camaraderie.
 The fight to stave off cabin fever leads to creative festivals, from winter solstice celebrations to midnight baseball in summer.
 Quirky is celebrated in Fairbanks.
 But so is the ability to take care of business, no matter the obstacles (including seriously cold temperatures).
 It takes a special kind of confidence to live here, and that adds to the town’s attractiveness.